anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 A successful enrollment will result in a generic LDevID certificate for the pledge in the new domain, which can be used to request further (application specific) LDevID certificates if necessary for operation.
 The registrar-agent SHALL use the endpoints specified in this document.

 {{I-D.ietf-netconf-sztp-csr}} considers PKCS#10 but also CMP and CMC as certification request format.
-Note that the wrapping signature is only necessary for plain PKCS#10 as other request formats like CMP and CMS support the signature wrapping as part of their own certificate request format.
+Note that the wrapping of the PER signature is only necessary for plain PKCS#10 as other request formats like CMP and CMS support the signature wrapping as part of their own certificate request format.

 The registrar-agent enrollment-request Content-Type header for a signature-wrapped PKCS#10 is: `application/jose+json`